cloudnative-pg/cloudnative-pg/docs/src/logging.md

 - `pg_rewind`
 - `postgres`

-Except for `postgres` that has the aforementioned structure, all other possible values just have `msg` set to the escaped message that is logged.
+Except for `postgres` that has the aforementioned structures, all other possible values just have `msg` set to the escaped message that is logged.